Slater & Charlie Go Camping

-Slater & Charlie Go Camping is a Interactive storybook developed and published by Sierra On-Line.
+Slater & Charlie Go Camping is an interactive storybook developed and published by Sierra On-Line.
 It was released for MS-DOS and Macintosh on May 19, 1993.
 It is a third-person perspective educational game.

 Reception

 Computer Gaming World in 1993 called Slater & Charlie "a remarkably smooth blend of children's storybooks with Saturday morning cartoons".
+PC Magazine said that while "not quite as richly animated as the Living Books, the story still has lots of hot spots for younger children".